Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/61_genomics_experiemental_design.md

 - reverted mutant 2
 - reverted mutant 3

-Our goal is the idnetify the genetic differences in the 5 isolates - needs to be more explicit.
+Our goal is the identify the genetic differences in the 5 isolates.

 The approach we will take is described in the Broad Institutes Best Practices [Germline short variant discovery]( https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-)

+Have a brief read and let's get started with the material - click 'next episode below'.